Abdelrhman-Hosny/viola-jones-object-detection/README.md

 use `conda activate fer` to activate the environment

-use `conda env export > env.yml` to update the env file
+use `conda env export --no-build > env.yml` to update the env file